ringcentral/chrome-extension-glip-salesforce/README.md

 We may figure out a better way in the future, but for now, above is the workaround.

+Proposed solution (for developer of this repo only): Let user login inside the iframe, do not open a new window.
+Because the new window doesn't share storage with the iframe at all.
+Problem is: the iframe is too small to show the login page.
+We need to find a way to make the iframe bigger when login and make it smaller after login.

 ## For developers

 ### Setup